pghvlaans/sbotools/man-md/sbofind.1.md

 **-R\|\--reverse**

 Show any reverse dependencies installed on the system.
+Please note that this does not include optional dependencies or packages with tags other than *\_SBo*.

 **-q\|\--queue**